Le Mans tramway: History

-The Le Mans tramway (Tramway du Mans) is a tramway in the city of Le Mans, Pays de la Loire, France.
-It opened on the 17 November 2007 and currently consists of two lines with a seven station common section in the center of town.
-The most recent addition to the tramway occurred on the 30 August 2014 which added a connection to Bellevue and created the second line, before that there had been a single line with a branch.
+The most recent addition to the tramway occurred on the 30 August 2014 which added a connection to Bellevue and created the second line T2, which before had been a single line with branch.
 The original section of line is considered unusually cheap, costing 302 million euros for 15.4 km.
-There are no current plans to extend the network, but longer, 44 m, trams will be introduced in 2025.
+There are no current plans to extend the current the two lines.